TalAter/UpUp/docs/README.md

 - `content-url`        (String)  The content to display when user is offline (url to the content that will be served)
 - `content`            (String)  The content to display when user is offline (plain text, HTML, etc.)
 - `assets`             (Array)   Array of assets to cache for offline access
+- `cache-version`      (String|Number) Optional version number, change this when offline files change.
+UpUp will download and cache all content-url and assets files again
 - `service-worker-url` (String)  The url to the service worker file (`upup.sw.min.js`) Allows loading `upup.min.js` from a CDN while `upup.sw.min.js` stays local (see [scope](https://github.com/TalAter/UpUp/blob/master/docs/README.md#scope))